rdkcentral/firebolt-apis/requirements/specifications/openrpc-extensions/lifecycle-api-gating.md

 Some APIs require that they are only called when an app is in a certain Lifecycle state.

-To facilitate these APIs, Firebolt denotes an OpenRPC extension to limit the states than ap app is allowed to be in when a method request is made.
+To facilitate these APIs, Firebolt denotes an OpenRPC extension to limit the states that an app is allowed to be in when a method request is made.

 This document is written using the [IETF Best Common Practice 14](https://www.rfc-editor.org/rfc/rfc2119.txt) and should include the following summary in the Overview section: